Program Title: Pre-Health Sciences Pathway to Advanced Diplomas and Degrees

 By the end of this course, students will have demonstrated the ability to evaluate a variety of arithmetic and algebraic expressions and apply these principles to typical situations that arise in the health care fields.
 Concepts studied include numeracy fundamentals; systems of measurement and dimensional analysis; algebra, with an emphasis on analytical techniques; and evaluating systems of linear equations.
 Students will develop essential critical thinking and problem-solving skills through exposure to application problems, including dosage calculations, solution dilutions, concentrations, and pH.

 This course provides an introduction to selected concepts and theories of psychology including the history of and major trends in psychology.
-The human life cycle is studied in the context of theories, such as Piaget, Kohlberg and Erikson.
-Abnormal psychology is introduced.
-This course may also provide an introduction to the topics of conditioning and learning, cognition and creativity, intelligence, motivation and emotion, gender and sexuality, personality, social behaviour, and human relations.
+This course provides a grounding in the concepts related to biology and behaviour, including brain function, stress, sensation, perception, consciousness, and memory.
+This course also provides an introduction to the topics of conditioning and learning, cognition and creativity, intelligence, motivation and emotion, gender and sexuality, personality, social behaviour, and human relations.
+Abnormal psychology related to psuchological disorders and therapies is introduced.

 Semester 2